What to expect if you apply to adopt an animal in the care of CATNIP.

 [We do not rehome to members of the discipline services such as the military/SDF, police or firefighters.]

-What we are looking for from you is a compelling story about the animal's care over its full life.
+We are looking for a compelling story about the animal's care over its full life.
 So please try to look at things from the animal's point of view – and consider not just what it can give to you, but what you can give to it.

 The animal won't be happy with you if you don't take him or her to your hearts.

 Our adoption process starts with you filling out our “Apply to adopt” web-form.
-This is quite detailed and will take at least 20 minutes - possibly longer.
+This will take about 6 or 7 minutes.

-If appropriate, we may also follow-up with your apartment owner to check it is ok to keep an animal there – or possibly we will ask to see your lease.
-Apologies in advance, but we may have to be quite nosy ...
+If appropriate, we may also follow-up with your apartment owner to check it is ok to keep an animal there – or, more likely, we will ask to see your lease/contract.

-If we are rehoming the animal with you before it is fully vaccinated, neutered and microchipped we would have you sign an agreement that you would do this– and possibly ask for a deposit, repayable when it is all done.
-(In some cases we will pick the animal up from you when it is at the appropriate age for neutering, take it to the vet and return it to you.)
+If we are rehoming the animal with you before it is fully vaccinated, neutered and microchipped we would also have you sign an agreement that you would let us arrange this.
+(In most cases we will pick the animal up from you when it is at the appropriate age for neutering, take it to the vet and return it to you.)

-When you take an animal from us, we also sign you up to our web-forum, where you can ask for advice if you need it.
-We will also keep in touch, once a year, just to see how things are going.
+We will also keep in touch, once a year or so, just to see how things are going.

-But even if we do say no, we will try and make your interaction with us as “unbruising” as it can be.
+What we promise is that we will try and make your interaction with us as “unbruising” as it can be.

 We treat Japanese and foreign applicants in exactly the same way – we know that Japanese people are often moved around Japan - and sometimes overseas - at short notice by their companies.
 But if you are a foreigner here do expect us to be particularly interested in your visa status, your long term residency plans and what would happen to the animal were you to leave Japan.Please read our FAQ before applying